esl/MongooseIM/doc/developers-guide/hooks_description.md

 ```

 `ejabberd_sm` runs this hook once it determines that a routed stanza
-is a message, can be shipped and that no resource (i.e. device or desktop client
+is a message, ordinarily could be delivered but that no resource (i.e. device or desktop client
 application) of its recipient is available online for delivery.

 The hook is first handled by `mod_offline`, which should store that message in
-a persistent way until the recipient becomes online and the message can be
+a persistent way until the recipient comes online and the message can be
 successfully delivered.
 The handler in `mod_offline` stores the message and returns `stop`,
 which terminates the call and no more hook handlers are called.

-If `mod_offline` handler fails to store the message, we should notify the user that message
+If the `mod_offline` handler fails to store the message, we should notify the user that the message
 could not be stored.
 To this end, there is another handler registered, but with a greater sequence
 number, so that it is called after `mod_offline`.
-If `mod_offline` fails, the
+If `mod_offline` fails,
-`ejabberd_sm:bounce_offline_message` is called and the user gets his notification.
+`ejabberd_sm:bounce_offline_message` is called and the user gets their notification.

 ## `remove_user`